The Robot Future Led By Humans

 Tech Expert

-Joe is VP of Corporate and Demand Marketing at Scorpion.
-He is also the CMO of Stockchain Global and Advisory Board Member at Ylixr.
-He has over 12 years experience managing various areas of marketing including research, media buying, social, and overall strategy.
+Joe is VP of Corporate and Demand Marketing at Zight.
+He also served as the CMO of Stockchain Global and Advisory Board Member at Ylixr.
+He has over 15 years experience managing various areas of marketing including research, media buying, social, and overall strategy.
 His analyses have been featured in the New York Times, Wall Street Journal, CNBC, Associated Press, and Forbes.
 Joe holds a BSc in Finance and MBA in Strategy & Marketing from the University of Utah.
 He also has an Executive Degree in Entrepreneurship and Innovation from the Stanford University Graduate School of Business.

 Save